ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Send cryptos to a human-readable address
 This project let you have a human-readable Ethereum address, so people don't have to send it to a long, error prone address.
 You can check it here: https://devfolio.co/submissions/humanize-pay

+#### Make AI an online service
+MindSync.ai wants to build a blockchain hosting AI competitions and let AI skills offer and demand meet.
+Consumers can hire specialists per task, and they are paid in cryptos.

+#### Create a decentralized exchange for Ethereum ERC20 tokens
+This project is still in a very early phase, but may inspire some of you: https://github.com/5daytech/udex-app-android

 ## Decentralized Identity (DID)
 A decentralized identity is a concept of storing all your personal data on your devices rather than let every service you use store a partial copy of it as it is now.
 You having control of your data means that you decide which app has access to what, that you only fill you information once, that you can revoke access, etc. DID is a hot topic for Web3.0, and IPFS is one of the core technology a lot of engineers build DID around.